skoolkid/skoolkit/sphinx/source/man/sna2img.py.rst

 DESCRIPTION
 ===========
-``sna2img.py`` converts a Spectrum screenshot or other graphic data into a PNG or GIF file.
+``sna2img.py`` converts a Spectrum screenshot or other graphic data into a PNG file.
 INPUT may be a binary (raw memory) file, a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.

 OPTIONS
 =======